|Programme Coordinator: Dr Marenet Jordaan|

 Module 1: Journalism Practice (30 credits)

 This module provides the foundation for writing and editing for both print and online platforms.
 To successfully complete this module, students also have to complete a four-week-long internship at a recognised media institution.

 This module complements the Journalism Practice module by guiding the students in designing content for various platforms: print, online, social media, radio, podcasts and video.

 Module 3: Media Studies (20 credits)

-Critical thinking and enagement with the role of the media in society is key to a well-rounded university education in Journalism.
-This module provides students with background on media ethics and the context the media have to provide in order to contribute to a well-informed society.
+Critical thinking and engagement with the role of the media in society is key to a well-rounded university education in Journalism.
+This module provides students with a background in media ethics and the context the media have to provide in order to contribute to a well-informed society.